Patient-Centered Outcomes Research Institute fee

 The fee applies to policy or plan years ending on or after October 1, 2012, and before October 1, 2029.
 The PCORI fee is filed using Form 720.
 Although Form 720 is a quarterly return, for PCORI, Form 720 is filed annually only, by July 31.

-Please refer to the chart for the filing due date and applicable rate depending upon the month a specified health insurance policy or an applicable self-insured health plan ends.
+Please refer to the rates and dates chart for the filing due date and applicable rate depending upon the month a specified health insurance policy or an applicable self-insured health plan ends.

-The fee is imposed on an issuer of a specified health insurance policy and a plan sponsor of an applicable self-insured health plan.
-For more information on whether a type of insurance coverage or arrangement is subject to the fee, see this chart.
+The fee is imposed on an issuer of a specified health insurance policy and a plan sponsor of an applicable self- insured health plan.
+For more information on whether a type of insurance coverage or arrangement is subject to the fee, see the application chart.

 The PCORI fee is calculated on the average number of lives covered under a specified health insurance policy.
 Generally, issuers of specified health insurance policies must use one of the following four alternative methods to determine the average number of lives covered under a policy for the policy year.